minios-linux/minios-live/docs/minios-cmd.md

   - **Bookworm/Trixie only:** `toolbox`, `ultra`
   - **Ubuntu:** `standard` only
 - **Compression Type:** Specify the image compression method (`zstd`)
-- **Kernel:** Configure kernel type, enable backports, AUFS support, and DKMS module compilation
+- **Kernel:** Select a distribution or AUFS-enabled MiniOS kernel and compile optional DKMS modules
 - **Locale and Timezone:** Set the system locale and timezone with multilingual support

 ---